top of page

 But what if that person simply has an innate need to feel and express that emotion?
 In my study of personality, emotions, and group conflict, I conducted emotion measurements, using an actual measure for what’s known as the need for affect.
 This simply is the idea that people can have a need to experience emotion, and some people are hard-wired to feel that need more than others.

-Sometimes the Drama Royale can become disruptive to the point where you have to sit down and have a conversation, and possibly take some sort of intervening action.
+takimg some sort of intervening action like getting support from a superior.
 If it gets to this point, it’s in everyone’s best interests that you do that.

-But sometimes the best thing to do with the Drama Royale is to just let him or her express emotion.
+And in some of the less offensive instances, the best thing to do with the Drama Royale is to just let him or her express that emotion.
 It’s an innate need, and if it’s nothing more than a little annoying, you might serve everyone well by letting the Drama Royale be who he or she is, get it out of his or her system, and get back to work.

 Granted, since you’re there, you’re going to be along for the ride.
-But at least now you understand a little better what’s driving that ride.
+But at least now you understand a little better what’s driving that ride and how to take over the steering wheel when you happen to be in the car.

-I discussed this in a recent interview with Michelle Cohl, which you can see here:
+I discussed this in a past interview with Michelle Cohl, which you can see here:

 Ready to give coaching a try?
 Or want to just test drive assessment?
 Just click here to get started.